-The DLA Energy Business Process Support Directorate is responsible for maximizing the efficiency and effectiveness of DLA Energy's business processes and business cycles, coordinating the alignment of DLA Energy to the Enterprise Process Management tenets, and implementing the Enterprise Business System and Base-Level Support Application systems to execute the DLA supply chain and provide best value support to DLA Energy's customers.
-The Business Process Support directorate partners with the headquarters/enterprise process owners, process leads, sub-process owners and sub-process liaisons throughout DLA Energy, the military service partners, and the rest of DLA to ensure that the EBS and BLSA provide a coherent, integrated business solutions for all of DLA Energy's supply chains.
-The directorate provides liaison to the DLA Energy information technology service providers in DLA Information Operations to ensure a responsive framework to DLA Energy business endeavors and provides policy and procedural support for all supply chain business system processes.
-These processes include order fulfillment (to include inventory management, order management and customer support management); demand and supply planning; technical/quality; human performance; real property; and reports and analysis processes pertaining to DLA Energy's various missions and supply chains.
-While not all DLA Energy process owners reside within the directorate, the directorate has the mission and role to fully integrate all the processes to ensure a coherent, end-to-end business process solution.
+The DLA Energy Business Process Support Directorate is responsible for maximizing the afficiency and affectiveness is responsible for maximizing the efficiency and effectiveness of DLA Energy's business processes and business cycles, coordinating the alignment of DLA Energy to the Enterprise Process Management tenets, and implementing the Enterprise Business System and Base-Level Support Application systems to execute the DLA supply chain and provide best value support to DLA Energy's customers.
+The Business Process Support Directorate partners with DLA Energy functional champions, DLA Enterprise Process Owners, DLA Enterprise

+Business Cycle Owners, and the Military Service partners to ensure that the DLA Enterprise Business System (EBS) and Base-Level Support Application (BLSA) provide coherent, integrated business solutions for all of DLA Energy's supply chains.
+The directorate provides policy and procedural support to DLA Energy operational areas including order fulfillment (inventory management and order management); demand and supply planning; technical/quality; human performance; real property; and reports and analysis processes pertaining to DLA Energy's various missions and supply chains.
+While not all DLA Energy process leads reside within the directorate, the directorate has the mission and role to fully integrate all the processes to ensure a coherent, endto-end business process solution.
+The directorate provides coordination for Energy to DLA Information Operations to ensure a responsive framework to DLA Energy business endeavors.
 The directorate is responsible for the design, test, evaluation, implementation, and sustainment of EBS and BLSA.
-This includes the automated systems and related business process re-engineering.
-It prepares, oversees and administers training on new systems and conducts change management activities to educate employees and promote their acceptance of and commitment to EBS.
-It is also responsible for maintaining and retiring legacy systems over the course of the transition to EBS, and provides business process analyst support to end users of both the EBS and BLSA.
+This includes the automated systems and related business process reengineering.
+It prepares, oversees and administers training on new systems and conducts change management activities to educate users and promote their acceptance of and commitment to EBS and BLSA.
+It provides business process analyst support to end users of both EBS and BLSA.
 The directorate provides research, review and analysis of data, operational procedures, systems and performance.
 It conducts studies on complex operational changes affecting any of the DLA Energy supply chain's performance, and provides recommendations, suggests business process improvements, and develops plans for implementing recommended improvements.
 The directorate's analysts extract data, run reports and monitor metrics and key performance indicators for all DLA Energy supply chains, tracking and analyzing trends and underlying data.
 This directorate maintains fully trained EBS business process analysts.
-POC: (703) 275-5724.
+POC: (703) 275-5725.